Skip to main content

 Tesla suspension making noise?
 Diagnose clunks, squeaks, and rattles yourself.
 Covers common causes and DIY fixes before service visits.

 Tesla Charge Port Stuck?
-6 Ways to Release It
+6 Ways to Release It (2026)

-Tesla charge port won't release?
-6 methods to free a stuck charging cable.
-Covers manual release, latch reset, and when to call service.
+Tesla charge port won't release the cable?
+6 proven methods to unlock a stuck charge port, including manual release, latch replacement, and cold weather fixes for all Tesla models.